scriptotek/ar-project/index.md

 # Blog

-[We have a blog](blog/) which we upate with current findings and tests
+[We have a blog](blog/) which we udpate with current findings and tests